threefoldfoundation/info_sdk/src/4_tokens/getting_freetft.md

 And you can copy the address to receive tokens on it.

-## Receiving TFT, FreeTFT or TFTA on a different Stellar based wallet.
+## Receiving TFT, FreeTFT or TFTA on a different Stellar based wallet

 To receive FreeTFT on other Stellar wallets you will need to meet a few prerequisites: